oaknational/dfe-curriculum-ontology/docs/deployment/building.md

 ## Support

 For questions or issues:
-- Review `CLAUDE.md` for project-specific guidance
+- Review `../../CLAUDE.md` for project-specific guidance
-- Check `IMPLEMENTATION-PLAN.md` for implementation details
-- See `ARCHITECTURE.md` for system architecture
+- See [architecture.md](architecture.md) for system architecture
 - Open an issue on GitHub